brechtbilliet/brechtbilliet.github.io/_posts/2016-09-11-How-we-made-our-app-real-time-in-6-lines-of-code.md

 The data that is managed by redux can be easily made real-time by making the backend dispatch redux actions to the frontend.
 That way, we can make our application real-time in matter of minutes.
+If you want to learn more about these technologies: Be sure to checkout our workshop at [ngbe](http://ng-be.org).